 Had my parents not forced me to quit, I would have happily continued to grit my teeth through the pain and continue gymnastics– in retrospect, a foolish mindset, but also one that illustrates how much I loved my sport.

 When I quit, my world crumbled around me.
 Cliche or melodramatic as this may sound, it’s how I felt at the time.
 Gymnastics, the sport I devoted my life to, gave me a sense of identity.
-All my life I identified myself as a gymnast.
-And I grew to believe that everyone around me- family, peers, teachers- also identified me as “the gymnast.”
+All my life I identified as a gymnast.
+And I grew to believe that everyone around me– family, peers, teachers– also identified me as “the gymnast.”
 Without gymnastics, I felt worthless.
 I didn’t know who I was or what I excelled at other than gymnastics.
 My self-esteem dropped to zero.
-I realized that I didn’t know any pride or confidence outside my sport, my life as an athlete.
+I realized that I didn’t know any pride or confidence outside my sport or my life as an athlete.
 I felt completely lost.
 For two years I struggled to come to terms with the injury, to accept it, accept the fact that one chapter of my life had ended.
 And God I missed it.
 I cried every single day for several months at the mere thought of gymnastics.
 Seeing anything that reminded me of the past life I lived was enough to bring the tears flowing.
 For the longest time I was angry at the universe, at fate, for “making” this happen to me.
-I channeled this grief and anger in different directions- at my family, at my peers in school, at my studies.
+I channeled this grief and anger in different directions– at my family, at my peers in school, at my studies.
 I would fight on a daily basis with my mom, dad, and brothers about their lack of understanding about how I felt.
-On the one hand, my family failed to acknowledge the deep grief I felt.
+My family failed to acknowledge the deep grief I felt.
 To them, the injury was great because I could now focus on school and grades.
-At the time, though, I felt zero feeling of happiness or gratitude regarding the injury.
+At the time, though, I felt zero feelings of happiness or gratitude towards the injury.
 I was just depressed and hurt and angry.
 It’s hard to see the glass half full when you are grieving.
 At school, I isolated myself from my peers.
 My “friends” failed to understand, hard as they tried.
-Now I realize that it is hard for people who haven’t been through what I went through to understand what dedicated athletes go through when they experience career-ending injuries.
+Now I realize that it is hard for people who haven’t been through what I went through to understand what dedicated athletes face when uprooted prematurely from their sports.
 In many ways, though, losing a sport is similar to the death of a loved one.
-You grieve the loss of this person, accept and adapt to a new life without this person in it, and eventually the deep wound this loss left in your heart closes up, until one day, the death of the person is merely a scar that may open up from time to time.
+You grieve the loss of this person, accept and adapt to a new life without this person in it, and eventually the deep wound in your heart closes up, until one day, the death of the person is merely a scar that may open up from time to time.

-Having learned from my previous experience with gymnastics, though, I knew better than to devote my life to ballroom, as much as I wanted to.
-This time around, I needed to keep my life in balance, so if I were to get reinjured, I wouldn’t fall to rock bottom again.
-But then again, I knew that if I really did fall to rock bottom, I would be able to get back up on my feet.
+Having learned from my previous experience with gymnastics, though, I knew better than to devote my entire life to ballroom, as much as I wanted to.
+This time around, I need to keep my life in balance, so if I were to get reinjured, I won’t fall to rock bottom again.
+But then again, I know that if I really did fall to rock bottom, I would be able to get back up on my feet.
 Losing gymnastics taught me that I can pick myself up from whatever lemon life decides to throw my way.

 Going into ballroom, I didn’t think this sport would be too hard on my knees.
 After all, there was no jumping involved, which was the primary cause of my “Jumper’s Knee”.
 Of course, I was mistaken.
 Ballroom is hard on the knees in a different way, since this art places so much emphasis on beautiful lines and hyperextension of the joints.
 My coaches always want me to straighten my knees beyond 180 degrees to create that gorgeous line.
 The thing is, my knees don’t go backward naturally!!
 I can FORCE them to hyperextend, but not without a lot of effort and pressure on the joint.
 After doing this for 4 months, my knee injury reactivated.